I'm here to help businesses articulate themselves well in writing. In particular, through blogging.

 What made you join WMB and how do you plan to make the most of the network?

 The first few months of my business was figuring out what I do, for who and why.
 The last year has been building my network.
 I've done lots of free networking and knew it was time to put my money where my mouth is and invest in a supportive network.
-I want to support other women in their businesses and I like the philosophy of WMB.
-I'm going to get out there and really get to know people and help them how I can.
+I've been in the network for a couple of years now.
+I've made new friends and most of my new business now comes from this network.

 What do you do at week-ends?